iStreamPlanet/github-actions/build-workspace-matrix/README.md

 ### `workspaces`

-**Required** A newline-separated list of globs representing specific workspaces.
+**Required** A newline-separated list of globs or dependency glob expressions representing specific workspaces.
+A `!` can be used to exclude certain patterns.
+A dependency glob expression looks like `foo/*/ : bar/**/*` - if anything under `bar` changes then all workspaces matching `foo/*/` are returned.

 ### `workflow_dispatch_workspace`